IMC-UAS-Krems/DBSE2UE-SS23-Assignment-Description/README.md

 > Note: Customer emails **cannot** be update

-When a customer is removed, all his/her orders and personal data must wiped out from the system within the next *3* days.
+When a customer is removed, all his/her orders and personal data must wiped out from the system.

 Customer data stored in the RDBMS include their name, surname, email address, date of birth, shipping address (we keep it simple shipping and billing addresses are the same), and credit card number.